Looveh/poker-bot/README.md

-texas-holdem-javabot
+texas-holdem-clojurebot
 ====================

-An example bot player for Texas Hold'em implemented in Java
+An example bot player for Texas Hold'em implemented in Clojure on top of Java